Farmer-Markus/s25rttr-android/README.md

 If you know why e.g. the lan multiplayer only works one way please open an issue to let me know.

+# Downloads

+You can download the final apk file [here](https://github.com/Farmer-Markus/s25rttr-android/releases/latest)

+Or you compile it yourself as described below.

 # How to build

 First you need linux!
 I've not tested it on Windows/mac or in wsl.
 You can try to compile it in wls but don't be surprised if it doesn't work.